uezo/ChatdollKit/README.md

 We support cloud-based speech recognition services such as Google, Azure, and OpenAI.
 To use these services, attach the `SpeechListener` component from `ChatdollKit/Scripts/SpeechListener` to the AIAvatar object.
 Be aware that if multiple SpeechListeners are attached, they will run in parallel, so ensure that only the one you want is active.

 You can configure parameters such as API keys and endpoints on the attached SpeechListener in the inspector.
-For details of these parameters, please refer to the API references of the respective TTS services and products.
+For details of these parameters, please refer to the API references of the respective STT services and products.

 Most of the `Voice Recorder Settings` are controlled by the `AIAvatar` component, described later, so any settings in the inspector, except for those listed below, will be ignored.